qbeslab/atlantic-signatures/docs/source/host.rst

     pip install -e .[plot,docs]

-The host computer is now setup!
+The lab computer is now setup!
 Everytime you wish to run tests, you will do so from the anaconda prompt.

 .. todo::

-    Update the host setup instructions.
+    Update the lab computer setup instructions.